This challenge turned out to be very interesting. 15 teams managed to solve it. Thanks to my teammate @uid1000 for digging into the GLIBC internals!

 }

-Specifically, we need to make open return ENOENT or EACCES so the check inside __readonly_area() passes and returns 1, which is necessary to bypass “*** %n in writable segment detected ***”.
+passes and returns 1, which is necessary to bypass “*** %n in writable segment detected ***”.
 The cool thing is: we can make SECCOMP return an arbitrary error without executing the syscall with ERRNO ;) From the Linux SECCOMP man page:

-This value results in the SECCOMP_RET_DATA portion of the fil‐
+SECCOMP_RET_ERRNO This value results in the SECCOMP_RET_DATA portion of the fil‐ ter's return value being passed to user space as theerrno value without executing the system call.

-I used this filter and I patched the least significant 16-bits (defined by the constant SECCOMP_RET_DATA) with ENOENT=0x2:
+I used this filter and I patched the least significant 16-bits (defined by the constant SECCOMP_RET_DATA) with ENOENT=0x2

-A != open ? ok : next
+A = sys_number A != open ? ok : next return ERRNO ok: return ALLOW

-Cool, %n is working!
-But there’s a small step left.
-The previous filter also block the open("flag.txt", 0x80000) syscall.
+syscall.
 The flags are the same (0x80000), so we can’t use a filter based on this argument.
-However, regardless of PIE being enabled, which randomizes .text addresses, we know that the last byte of “flag.txt” address in _rodata is 0x64.
+However, regardless of PIE being enabled, which randomizes .text addresses, we know that the last byte of “flag.txt” address in _rodata

 I compiled this filter with seccomp-tools and used it in my exploit: